Exporting to the United States in 2026: FDA Certifications, Regulations, and Strategies for the U.S. Market | Octagona Srl

 Summary

-The United States remains one of the most important markets for Italian companies looking to expand their international operations.
-However, entering the U.S. market requires careful management of regulatory aspects, particularly the certifications required by Food and Drug Administration (FDA), the U.S. authority that regulates food safety, medical devices, cosmetics, pharmaceuticals, and other products.
+The United States remains one of the most important markets for Italian companies wishing to expand their international business.
+However, entering the US market requires careful management of regulatory aspects, particularly the certifications required by Food and Drug Administration (FDA), the U.S. authority that regulates food safety, medical devices, cosmetics, drugs, and other products.

 In 2026, FDA regulations and requirements are more complex than ever, but they represent a fundamental gateway to operating successfully in the United States.
 This article provides a detailed overview of the necessary certifications, regulatory obligations, and strategies for entering and competing effectively in the US market.

-Why is the United States a strategic market for Italian companies
+Why is the United States a strategic market for Italian businesses

 In 2026, the United States continues to be the world's leading economy, with a current price GDP of approximately 32.38 trillion dollars, with annual real GDP growth of 3.91% and a per capita GDP of approximately $7,560.
 This market represents a strategic destination for Italian companies, thanks to its sizepurchasing power e investment-friendly ecosystem.
 The strength of the US market is reflected not only in its greatness but also in its continuation interest in innovation, the quality and the differentiation, elements that blend well with the Italian excellence in numerous sectors:

-• Agribusiness: US consumers are very oriented towards high-quality products, particularly in the wine, cheese, pasta, and olive oil sectors.
-The perception of "Made in Italy" as a symbol of food excellence represents a significant lever for exports.
+• Agribusiness: U.S. consumers are very oriented towards high-quality products, particularly in the wine, cheese, pasta, and olive oil sectors.
+The perception of "Made in Italy" as a symbol of food excellence represents a significant driver for exports.

 • Cosmetics and beautyThe US beauty market is one of the largest in the world, and consumers are constantly seeking innovative, natural, and sustainable products.
 Italian companies, with their expertise in high-quality cosmetics, natural ingredients, and cosmetic technology, are in a favorable position.

 • Technology and innovation: The US technology sector is booming, with growing interest in advanced solutions in automation, artificial intelligence (AI), and industrial robotics.
-Italian companies can contribute with advanced technologies, leveraging their know-how in sectors such as industrial automation, precision mechanics, and technological design.
+Italian companies can contribute with advanced technologies, leveraging their expertise in areas such as industrial automation, precision mechanics, and technological design.

 FDA requirements

-FDA Regulations and Requirements for Exporting to the United States
+FDA Regulatory and Export Requirements for the United States

 La Food and Drug Administration (FDA) is the U.S. federal agency that regulates a wide range of products, including food, cosmetics, medical devices, and drugs.
 Each sector has specific requirements that companies must meet before exporting to United States.